 So we’ve compiled a checklist of important items to address long before heading to the airport.

 - Complete any forms or paperwork required by your destination, and download any required apps.
 These could include an entry form, contact tracing information, or health affirmations.
-Hawaii, for example, requires that you fill out an “online safe travels form“.
+Hawaii, for example, requires that you fill out an “online safe travels form.”

 - Get a Covid test—which you can now do quickly and easily by mail—for your own peace of mind, even if it’s not mandated by the destination.
-By getting tested as close as possible to your departure date and getting a negative result, you lessen the chance that you might unknowingly spread the virus to a new community.
+By getting tested as close as possible to your departure date and getting a negative result, you lessen the chance that you might unknowingly spread the virus.
 Proof of your negative status can also be useful just in case the rules change at your location, or a company or hotel decides they want it, or some other emergency happens.
 Here’s how to get a fast Covid test, with results reliably delivered shortly before your travel date.

 - Consider self-isolating for 14 days before you travel.
 It’s another way to minimize the chance of unknowingly spreading the virus.
 Of course, you might live in a place that requires quarantining for 14 days after your return—as these states do—to avoid potentially bringing the virus back to your home community.